 Why is sustainable eating so important?

-Global food production is responsible for up to
+Global food production is responsible for up to one-third of all greenhouse gas emissions.

 Even if the world immediately stopped using fossil fuels, we wouldn’t be able to meet the climate change reversal goals established by the Paris Agreement, a global treaty on climate change.